amta3208/TERRA.jl/README.md

 **TERRA (Toolkit for Excitation, Reactions, and Radiation with Applications)** is a general-purpose master-equation solver that can compute the evolution of a reacting ionized gas in thermodynamic and chemical nonequilibrium.
 It was developed in the Nonequilibrium Gas and Plasma Dynamics Laboratory at the University of Colorado Boulder and is currently maintained by Tim Aiken (timothy.aiken@colorado.edu).
 The native Fortran implementation can simulate either 0-D isochoric reactors or 1-D post-normal-shock flows.
 Users can choose between mode-level (multi-temperature) modeling and detailed state-to-state treatments for electronic and vibrational populations in arbitrary mixtures of atoms, molecules, ions, and electrons.

 **TERRA.jl** is the Julia wrapper that interfaces with the TERRA Fortran API and is developed and maintained by Amin Taziny (amin.taziny@colorado.edu).
 It automates input generation, manages the Fortran runtime, exposes high-level Julia functions for integration and analysis, and optionally mirrors the native TERRA output layout to keep the established MATLAB/Tecplot tooling in play.
-Currently, only simulations of 0-D isochoric reactors are supported.
+Within its current 0-D scope, it supports both closed-reactor integrations and open-flow 0-D reactors through a continuously stirred tank reactor (CSTR) model via an integrated convective term.

 ## Requirements